 If you re aiming for a really dry wine then leave it until you find the sweet spot, but it is advised not to leave your wine for longer than 8 weeks.
 If left for longer there is a chance your wine could start to get an acidic taste to it.

 Before bottling your wine you will need to complete the racking stage for a final time.
-Repeat the the same sterilization and step by step process as per previously.
+Repeat the the same sterilisation and step by step process as per previously.

 Takeaways from the bottling process:

-- use syphon tube to tranfer wine from demijohn to bottles,
+- Use siphon tube to transfer wine from demijohn to bottles.

-- spin the taste of your wine with a piece of apple or cinamon,
+- Spin the taste of your wine with a piece of apple or cinnamon.

 The continuing fermentation means even the most experienced winemakers get a bit messy here so try and lay out a few old towels to catch the spillages.
 Take your time so you do not lose too much liquid.